riceissa/issarice.com/wiki/public-choice.md

 corporations (or whatever the narrative is), then one should lobby for good policy.

+# Notes

+See also Huemer in §9.4.3 of *The Problem of Political Authority*, who discusses on the basis of self-interest that for individuals, participating in the political process is not worth the cost (of doing research, etc.) whereas for special-interest groups there is much to be gained (hence lobbying).
+He concludes the section with:

+> This is how modern democracy works.
+Concentrated, well-organized
+> special-interest groups use the apparatus of the state to extract profit at
+> the expense of the majority of their own society, often in addition to
+> hapless victims in other countries.

 <!-- footnotes -->

 [^nisk]: See this quote from "[Niskanen Center